 For visa applicants in the UK who have applied for a Skilled Worker visa before their visa expired and are waiting for a decision you can start work immediately for the employer, if the Certificate of Sponsorship was assigned before 1 January 2021.
 Health and Care visa applicants can start work for a new employer even if the CoS was assigned in 2021.
 This is a temporary measure due to the current COVID-19 situation and possible delays in processing visa applications.

 A UK based organisation that wishes to employ overseas workers in the UK on a Skilled worker visa must have a valid sponsor licence, but many sponsor licence applications are rejected every year due to errors – such as failing to provide the correct documentation and information required, or failing a site visit from Home Office officials – meaning lost working hours and repeat applications.
 Employing someone on a visa is expensive, with various Government fees having to be paid.

 In many cases if the application is refused you will not be able to apply for a Sponsor Licence again for the same company for six months if not longer.
 If the application is rejected because not all the necessary documents have not been provided you should be able to immediately apply for another Licence.
-The alternatives to a visa with a UK employer Sponsor are somewhat limited, and in reality in most cases are not feasible.
+The alternatives to a UK work visa with a UK employer sponsor are somewhat limited, and in reality in most cases are not feasible.

 There are two types of Sponsor Licences.
 The Skilled Worker visa sponsor licence and Intra-Company Transfer sponsor licence.
 The employer can apply for both at the same time or apply for them at different times.
 The advantage of the Intra-Company Transfer sponsor licence compared to the Skilled Worker version, is that for companies with an oversea office wishing to transfer the employee to the UK it is frequently quicker.
 However, unlike the Skilled Worker visa category, the Intra-Company Transfer visa does not usually lead to indefinite leave to remain in the UK.